 WORKERS COMPENSATION OVERVIEW

 Injured at work?
-What do I do now?
+Unsure of what to do next?
 Getting injured at work is often a very scary thing in life.
 You depend upon your job for income, keeping your family secure and paying your bills.
 When you’re injured at work you also may worry about whether you will be fired because you make a claim.
 Will your company hold your job for you?
 Will you be compensated for your injury, time and trouble?
-All of these things are important questions that need immediate answers.
+The experienced Workers Compensation attorneys at TCRJ can answer all of these important questions, and guide you on what steps to take next.

 WHAT TO DO